l3wk3m/slotmachine/README.md

 # **Bugs**
 I rolled out a githun page deployment of my project and shared it with friends, family, a work group chat and the Code Institue slack channel.
+Below are the bugs I came across throughout the deployment testing phase.

 Before I go into the bugs this research uncovered, I will briefly explain how I expected the program to work and what checks I had put in place for anticipated problems before deployment: